sandialabs/tracktable/Documentation/user_guide.rst

 will compute the nearest neighbors based on provided points within a clustering box.

 .. todo:: Code examples for Analysis modules
-.. todo Find the best location for this section
+.. todo:: Find the best location for this section
-.. todo Add additional/clarifying language
+.. todo:: Add additional/clarifying language

 .. _userguide-render-modules: